Timwi/KtaneSouvenir/translations.md

 2. Implement the `Ordinal` and `FormatModuleName` methods:

-	- `Ordinal` should return the ordinal form of any number, e.g. "first", "second", "400th", "-40th".
+	- `Ordinal` should return the ordinal form of any number, e.g. “first”, “second”, “400th”, “-40th”.
-	- `FormatModuleName` determines what the {0} in a question string is replaced with:
+	- `FormatModuleName` determines what the `{0}` in a question string is replaced with:
-		* If `addSolveCount` is false, this should just be the module name, including “The” (where relevant).
+		* If `addSolveCount` is `false`, this should just be the module name, including “The” (where relevant).
-		* If `addSolveCount` is true, this should return a phrase meaning something like “the Mad Memory that you solved 4th”.
+		* If `addSolveCount` is `true`, this should return a phrase meaning something like “the Mad Memory that you solved 4th”.
 		* See below if you need special grammar considerations.
+		* Do not worry about discriminators here.

 3. Implement the `IntroTexts` property:

 	- Return an array which contains the possible texts to be shown on the module at the start of the bomb before the lights turn on.

-4. In the `TranslationInfo` class, add an entry to the `AllTranslations` dictionary corresponding to the new language.
+4. Go to `TranslationInfo.cs` and add an entry to the `AllTranslations` dictionary corresponding to the new language.

 5. Special consideration to accommodate grammar and other language peculiarities:

 	For many languages, `FormatModuleName` needs information pertaining to the grammar (cases, gender, pluralization, etc.etc.) of each module name.
-	In such cases, declare a nested class derived from `TranslationInfo` to include the additional data:
+	In such cases, declare a nested class derived from `TranslationInfo` to include the additional data.
+Here is a rough example to demonstrate the idea:

 	```cs
 	using System.Collections.Generic;